gsayas/example-node-backend/README.md

 ## Notes

-* I added a few tests to the project, having more time I would add more tests.
 * Regarding the repo structure, one alternative would be to have separate sub-contexts (jobs, contracts, admin, balances) each with a similar structure (api, repository, domain, usecase).
 This could be useful if the project grows and we want to split the codebase into separate microservices.
-I would like to discuss this as well.
 * In a real project I would also pay more attention to the error handling and logging.
 For example, return specific errors and codes for different types of errors, instead of just returning 500 for everything.